Carbon Capture and Storage 101

 Barriers to Deployment

 Cost of Implementation

 In addition to high costs of capture technology, there are also challenges associated with transporting CO₂ once it is captured.
-Transportation is costly: significant energy is required to compress CO₂ and maintain high pressure throughout pipelines, and the pipelines themselves are expensive.
+Significant energy is required to compress and chill CO₂ and maintain high pressure and low temperatures throughout pipelines, and the pipelines themselves are expensive to build.
 In order to safely carry the condensed, highly pressurized CO₂, pipelines must be specially designed: existing oil and gas pipelines cannot be used.
 Impurities in the CO₂ stream (including water) can cause damage to pipelines and lead to dangerous leaks and explosions as the compressed fluid rapidly expands to a gas.
-Finally, each source of CO₂ must be connected to an appropriate storage site via pipeline, which can make CCS more difficult and expensive to implement in areas without geological formations that are appropriate to use for storage.
+The exceedingly cold temperatures can cause pipe and equipment to become brittle.
+Finally, each source of CO₂ must be connected to an appropriate storage site via pipeline, which can make CCS more difficult and expensive to implement in areas at a distance from geological formations that are appropriate to use for storage.

 Uncertain Public Support

-Finally, public support is increasingly recognized as critical to the widespread implementation of CCS.
-However, it is not well known how the public currently perceives the technology.
-Several considerations play a role in public opinion about CCS: acceptance of fossil fuels (as CCS may be viewed as prolonging the role of fossil fuels in the economy); acceptance of pipeline construction; perceived safety of transportation and storage of CO₂; perceived effectiveness of CCS; the extent to which other climate solutions are implemented in addition to CCS; and several other considerations that can shape an individual’s view of CCS and, therefore, overarching public opinion.
+Several considerations probably play a role in public opinion about CCS: the benefit of mitigating CO2 emissions; the implication that use of CCS prolongs use of fossil fuels; the role of pipelines in impairing landscape and fragmenting ecologically sensitive areas; the perceived and actual safety of transportation and storage of CO₂; the extent to which other climate solutions are implemented in addition to CCS.
 Further research is needed to better understand how the public thinks about and would react to substantial deployment of CCS.

 Policies Related to CCS